Push Notifications: Frequently Asked Questions

 - Your app is built using the development configuration rather than production.
 Device tokens are unique to each environment and today, we only support the production environment.

-Device tokens can also be rotated by Apple for several reasons, one of which is the end-user reinstalling the app or updating their OS.
-Due to how frequently these tokens rotate, our recommendation is to send us an
+Apple rotates device tokens for several reasons, one of which is the end-user reinstalling the app or updating their OS.
+Because these tokens rotate frequently, we recommend that you send us an

 updateDevice API call every time your app is launched to ensure that we’ve always got the latest device token.